-To understand how your content echoes within your audience, it is good to analyse specific video-related metrics that will translate your video’s data-story.
-By analysing single YouTube videos in detail (topics, technical differences, format, etc.), comparing and identifying the best versus the worst working ones, you can use those insights to optimize your video content strategy and develop best practices.
-Besides, tracking the performance of your videos is the only way to improve your video marketing strategy, so it is of utmost importance to do so.
+To understand how your content echoes within your community, it is good to analyse specific video related metrics that will translate your video’s data-story.
+By analysing single YouTube videos in detail (topics, technical differences, format, etc.), comparing and identifying the best versus the worst working ones, you can use those insights to optimise your content strategy and develop best practices.
+Besides, tracking the performance of your videos is the only way to improve your YouTube marketing strategy, so it is of utmost importance to do so.

 On our YouTube video performance dashboard, we are focusing our analysis on a single video, instead of having the broad overview as in the other 2 dashboards we will discuss afterward.
 This YouTube dashboard example shows the total number of Likes, Dislikes, Comments, and Shares, along with the number of Views.
 This whole dashboard can provide you with a simple overview, and spotting any spikes, with datapine, can be made instantly, without exporting and filtering several spreadsheets at once.

-Below, the Audience retention tells you more about the Average view duration of your video, and how does your retention perform.
-The drop-off point should be analysed in more detail since it will tell you the exact second people stopped watching your video.
+Below, the Audience retention tells you more about the Average view duration of your video, and how your retention performs.
+The drop-off point should be analysed in more detail since it will tell you the exact second people stopped watching.
 Pay close attention to your first 15 seconds of the video, that’s when viewers are most likely to drop-off, according to YouTube.
-By experimenting and optimizing your video, you can increase the retention and attract users to watch as many seconds or minutes as possible.
-The last section of this YouTube dashboard example will tell us more on the total amount of Watch Time, in the last 28 days, last 7 days and what happened yesterday.
-This metric is interesting to follow since you can easily spot the amounts in a simple visual and see how your video is performing over time.
-The higher the amount of Watch time, the better is the chance that users will perform additional actions and your other metrics can increase in their values.
+By experimenting and optimising your content, you can increase retention and attract users to watch as many seconds or minutes as possible.
+The last section of this YouTube dashboard example will tell us more about the total amount of Watch Time, in the last 28 days, last 7 days and what happened yesterday.
+This metric is interesting to follow since you can easily spot the amounts in a simple visual and see how your video is performing.
+The higher the amount of Watch time, the better the chance that users will perform additional actions and your other metrics can increase in their values.

-By tracking the single video performance, it is easy to evaluate how your content is perceived by your audience.
+By tracking a single video performance, it is easy to evaluate how your content is perceived by your viewers.
 While setting your own important indicators to follow, you can build a complex YouTube Ads dashboard with simple clicks, and evaluate your advertising efforts, also.
-Our examples will show you how you can utilize datapine to the best of use with cost-effective and clear data, and maximum insights into one simple interactive place.
+Our examples will show you how you can utilise datapine to the best of use with cost-effective and clear insights, and maximum insights into one simple interactive place.

-A YouTube channel performance dashboard is what you need to dive into your channel performance results and understand how to improve it to get better results.
-On our example, the top left part of this dashboard focuses on Subscribers: how many there are in total, how many were gained and lost over a certain period, in this case, 90 days.
+A YouTube channel performance dashboard is what you need to dive into your channel results and understand how to improve them.
+In our example, the top left part of this dashboard focuses on Subscribers: how many there are in total, how many were gained and lost over a certain period, in this case, 90 days.
 An evolution, visible on the line chart, compares both types so you can get a neat visual overview.
-Next to it, the Views activity is detailed: how many were gained in total, the Average daily views and Average daily active users (DAU).
+Next to it, the Views activity is detailed: how many were gained in total, the average daily views and the average daily active users (DAU).
 The bar chart provided in this section expands on the Average views per weekday.
-This metric is interesting for you to know when your audience is more likely to be connected on YouTube – you can adjust your publishing time accordingly, to reach as many people as possible.
+This metric is interesting for you to know when your viewers and subscribers are more likely to be connected on YouTube – you can adjust your publishing schedule accordingly, to reach as many people as possible.

-Finally, the last section of this YouTube dashboard represents the Latest uploaded videos and source of your Traffic by Views.
-Your most recent videos will get a clear overview and you can easily spot any performance that can easily draw your attention for your recent uploads.
-Also, the Traffic will provide you with a detailed outline of your most important sources and where do people find out about your content.
+Finally, the last section of this YouTube dashboard represents the Latest uploaded videos and the source of your Traffic by Views.
+Your most recent videos will get a clear overview and you can easily spot any insights that can easily draw your attention to your recent uploads.
+Also, the Traffic will provide you with a detailed outline of your most important sources and where people find out about your content.
 With datapine, that is possible within minutes.

-By understanding your audience, you can share specific content that can match their interests, cultural background and outperform your previous videos by leveraging gathered data.
-Knowing who are you reaching to and what you expect from them is one of the most important insights that you have to consider when preparing your next video content to share.
-Your ability to connect with the right audience can define the optimization level of your overall marketing strategy, so you need to be prepared to know what content suits your target audience best.
+By understanding your audience, you can share specific content that can match their interests, and cultural background and outperform your previous videos by leveraging gathered data.
+Knowing who are you reaching out to and what you expect from them is one of the most important insights that you have to consider when preparing your next content to share.
+Your ability to connect with the right viewers can define the optimisation level of your overall marketing strategy, so you need to be prepared to know what content suits your target audience best.

-That being said, our final example, the YouTube KPI dashboard expounds on the source of your Subscribers in terms of geography, demographics and Top videos.
-Knowing who follows you and where they are from will help you understand your audience better: you have a cultural and linguistic comprehension, on top of time-zones mostly represented in your audience.
-If you are a European YouTuber with many South-American viewers, you might want to adapt your publishing time so that it matches their time online, and don’t post in the middle of their night.
-The Device metric will help you understand how to adjust your video production process so that you can concentrate on viewers from devices that you get the most traffic from.
+That being said, our next YouTube KPI dashboard example expounds on the source of your Subscribers in terms of geography, demographics and Top videos.
+Knowing who follows you and where they are from will help you understand them better: you have a cultural and linguistic comprehension, on top of time-zones mostly represented in your audience.
+If you are a European YouTuber with many South-American viewers, you might want to adapt your publishing schedule so that it matches their time online, and don’t post in the middle of the night.
+The Device metric will help you understand how to adjust your production process so that you can concentrate on viewers from devices where you get the most traffic from.

-In these examples, we have shown the value of video metrics to keep in mind while creating, optimizing and analysing your social media video content.
-If you want to tackle deeper into your video strategy and performance, datapine can help you get the most out of your YouTube channel, with a 14-day trial – completely free!
+Throughout this list of professional dashboard examples, we have shown you video and viewers metrics that you should keep in mind when creating, optimising and analysing your YouTube content.
+In a market that is getting more crowded and profitable by the day, you can no longer afford to shoot in the dark when it comes to making strategic decisions.
+If you want to tackle deeper into your video strategy and skyrocket your performance, datapine can help you get the most out of your YouTube channel, with a 14-day trial – completely free!